dlt-science/science-notes/blogs/DePin/DePin.md

 At the core of DePIN's operation lies the tokenisation model, which incentivises participants to contribute essential resources to the network.
 This participation entails offering resources such as GPU power, hotspots, and storage.
 Users within the network benefit from transactions based on supply and demand dynamics, wherein they must utilise the provided token to access storage offered by network participants [9].

-With a vast network of users utilising their devices to sustain DePIN, participant verification is essential.
+Participant verification is essential with a vast network of users utilising their devices to sustain DePIN.
 Methods like Zero-Knowledge Proof (ZKP) enable the verification of new members while ensuring they possess the requisite equipment without revealing their credential information [7].

 ## Use Cases